oneeve8/kobble-data/content/Information.md

 A lack of evidence to support a hypothesis or theory causes loss of credence.

-credence
-ˈkriːd(ə)ns/Submit
-noun
-1.
-belief in or acceptance of something as true.
+credence: belief in or acceptance of something as true.
 "psychoanalysis finds little credence among laymen"
 synonyms:	acceptance, belief, faith, trust, confidence, reliance, traction "psychoanalysis finds little credence among laymen"